Goviz93/Jenkins-practice-labs/Remote_SSH/README.md

    - Public key added to `remote_host` under `/home/remote_user/.ssh/authorized_keys`.

 3. **Jenkins Configuration**:
-   - Created a freestyle project.
+   - Created a freestyle project or a new pipeline.
    - Executed SSH command to `remote_host` such as:
      ```bash
      ssh -o StrictHostKeyChecking=no remote_user@remote-host "uptime"